Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 A “virtual palace” you know well (e.g., a famous movie set you can walk through mentally) (50)

-Rule: Each palace must be a linear route, not random rooms.
+Rule: Each palace must be a linear route, not random compartments etc.

 How to get 500 loci quickly in one Roman Palace!